Operation Azm-e-Istehkam: 2024 Pakistani airstrikes in Afghanistan

 Given the deteriorating law and order situation in North-West Pakistan, on 7 April 2023, Pakistan's National Security Committee under leadership of Prime Minister Shehbaz Sharif decided to launch a new military operation to root out militants posing threats to its western regions.
 The meeting was also attended by the Pakistan's new military leadership COAS Asim Munir and CJCSC Sahir Shamshad Mirza.

+On 2nd May 2024, the naval forces of Pakistan and the United States completed 4 day bilateral naval training exercises in Karachi.
+Between the 7th and 9th May of 2024 CENTCOM chief Michael Kurilla visited several parts of Khyber-Pakhtunkhwa and met the COAS Asim Munir as well as the leadership of Frontier Corps and the 7th Infantry Division.
+On 10 May 2024, a shuffling of corps commanders was announced, the commander of the XI Corps was changed from Azhar Hayat Khan to Omer Ahmed Bokhari.
+Hayat Khan's retirement five months prior to his scheduled retirement in November led to many analysts thinking that this early retirement was linked to increasing security threats in the AfPak region.

+On 14th May 2024, a major was killed in an Intelligence Based Operation (IBO) in Sambaza, on 26th May a captain was killed in an IBO in hassan khel area, Peshawar.
+On 9th June a captain was killed by a roadside IED in Lakki Marwat.

-On 22 June 2024, Pakistan's Apex Committee on National Action Plan approved a new operation codenamed as Azb-e-Istehkam (Resolve for Stability) that is meant to address slow implementation of National Action Plan specially by addressing its vow of healing extremism across Pakistan.
+On 22nd June 2024, Pakistan's Apex Committee on National Action Plan approved a new operation codenamed as Azb-e-Istehkam (Resolve for Stability) that is meant to address slow implementation of National Action Plan specially by addressing its vow of healing extremism across Pakistan.

+By the end of 2024, Pakistan ranked 27th in Fragile state index, above Iraq.